NaughtyFishies/csci-495/pidgin/pidgin.md

 Example sentences:

-He ing run right.
-(He is running to the right.)
+He ing move right.
+(He is moving to the right.)

 Bird fly no right.
 (The bird flies left.)

-You will go ing?
+You will move ing at i?
 (Will you come towards me?)

 Lesson 5: Negatives and Questions